 To receive your capital credit check once you leave our service, it is important to keep us informed of your current address.
 Many checks go unclaimed each year because we are unable to locate previous members.

 Every year in Central Electric’s newsletter, there is a list of all unclaimed capital credits checks.
-If you think that you may have any unclaimed capital credits checks, please call our office at 800.477.2892 or contact us.
+If you think that you may have any unclaimed capital credits checks, please call our office at 800.477.2892.
+Please include your name, current address and phone number in your correspondence.
+You can also r contact us online.
 Please include your name, current address and phone number in your correspondence.

 If a member passes away, his/her spouse or representative may do one of two things: